hyphacoop/two.compost.digital/content/pieces/growth-through-replication/index.md

     </center>
 </div>

-<p>_All .gifs lovingly collected from the Kickapoo region of Wisconsin in July of 2021, in and around the childhood home of Liaizon Wakest._</p>
+<p><em>All .gifs lovingly collected from the Kickapoo region of Wisconsin in July of 2021, in and around the childhood home of Liaizon Wakest.</em></p>

 {{</rawhtml>}}